 From what I’ve seen, Schierke is the only one who gets any physical affection from Guts, mostly shown as him placing his palm on her shoulder or head.

 Moreover, he described her as impressive sorceress, a reliable magic user, his lucky charm.
 Whenever I read him saying this, it feels like he is saying this full of pride, respect and admiration.
 Similarly, after the Kundalini was slain in volume 31, Guts’ facial expression is so precious when he proudly tells Serpico how great of a combo he and Schierke were.

-Guts opens up quite so when he is with her.
+Guts opens up when he is with her.
 During volume 33 after Guts attempted to save Casca who jumped overboard, Schierke is about to redraw the amulet on his back.
 There, Guts states that even if you try to piece something broken back together it won’t be back to normal again, referring to his mechanical arm and metaphorically, also his (in)ability to save Casca alone.
 Despite of him being hurt as he says that, he doesn’t mind sharing that with Schierke.
 But it’s not only that: he doesn’t have a problem to be hurt and have her witness him being vulnerable.
 Here’s your reminder that the last person to see Guts vulnerable was Casca, which is an interesting and perhaps also provoking parallel.
 Guts voices gratefulness for the times Schierke has been helping him.
 He puts his trust and life onto her, counting on her that she will bring him back.
 Just ponder about this for a second.
 A guy like Guts, who’s been betrayed all his life, is giving so much trust into a little girl like her.

-What’s pretty cute about it is that Schierke feels the same way about him — and actually a bit more than that, given her crush.
+What’s cute about it is that Schierke feels the same way about him — and actually a bit more than that, given her crush.